Use of Terms A-Z

 school liaison – Use lowercase.
 Do not use the term school liaison officer.

-Second Lady – As an exception to the AP Stylebook, capitalize Second Lady as a formal title when using before a name.
+second lady or second gentleman – As an exception to the AP Stylebook, capitalize Second Lady or Second Gentleman as a formal title when using it before a name.
 Lowercase in other uses.

 secretary of defense – Capitalize as a formal title before a name.
 Lowercase in other uses.
-With regard to the secretary of defense under President Joe Biden, always use Secretary of Defense Lloyd J. Austin III.
-Do not use Defense Secretary Lloyd J. Austin III.
+With regard to the secretary of defense under President Donald J. Trump, always use Secretary of Defense Pete Hegseth, not Peter Hegseth, per his preference.
+Do not use Defense Secretary Pete Hegseth.

 series – Lowercase.
 This is sometimes used to describe podcast series that include the Military OneSource Podcast and the Office of Special Needs EFMP Podcast.
 Both podcasts have a series of episodes about a variety of military-life topics.
 Example: Military OneSource Podcast series.